 One of the most accessible walks in the Whanganui National Park is the Atene Viewpoint Track (1-2 hours return) and Atene Skyline Track (6-8 hours return).
 Situated just off the Whanganui River Road about 40-minutes drive from Whanganui city, the Atene Viewpoint provides amazing views of the river, valley and mountains of the Whanganui National Park.
 The Atene Skyline Track is a longer tramping track with a campsite midway.
 For more amazing sights along the Whanganui River Road, see 9 Must-Do Stops on the Whanganui River Road.

-Location: About 40km south of Pipiriki on the Whanganui River Road.
+Location: About 40km (25 miles) south of Pipiriki on the Whanganui River Road.

 8. Tramp the Matemateaonga Track